WindyDarian/Vulkan-Forward-Plus-Renderer/README.md

 # VFPR - a Vulkan Forward Plus Renderer

-**A final project for University of Pennsylvania, CIS 565: GPU Programming and Architecture**
+### A final project for University of Pennsylvania, CIS 565: GPU Programming and Architecture

-We created a Forward+ (tiled forward) renderer in Vulkan using compute shader to deal with light culling.
+In this project, we created a Forward Plus (tiled forward) renderer in Vulkan using compute shader to deal with light culling.

 Our implementation is __~700%__ faster than regular forward renderer (tested in Vulkan) under the condition of 200 lights.

+Let us give you a very detailed introduction about our project.  :)

 **Team Members**
 * Ruoyu Fan